QEWD-Courier/Ripple-Qewd/README.md

 2) If your Linux machine / VM only has a root user, you'll need to create a non-root user with sudo privileges.
 If you already log in to your Linux machine with a non-root user, the user will need sudo privileges.

-To create a new user named ripple (change to whatever you want) (when logged in as root):
+To create a new user named *ripple* (change to whatever you want) (when logged in as root):

      adduser ripple

 You'll be asked for a password.
-You'll also be asked for user details which you can just leave blank by hitting the Enter key each time.
+You'll also be asked for user details which you can just leave blank by hitting the *Enter* key each time.

 To give the user sudo privileges:

      usermod -aG sudo ripple

-3) Use the installer script from this repo to create the EWD 3 Node.js-based Ripple Middle Tier and UI:
+3) Use the installer script from this repo to create the QEWD/Node.js-based Ripple Middle Tier and UI:

       cd ~